 Key Takeaways

-- Almost half of all tech reviews are fake online: 45% of online tech reviews of the 500 pubs in our data set across 30 categories are faking their product tests.
+- Almost half of all tech reviews are fake online: 45% of online tech reviews of the 496 publications in our data set across 30 categories are faking their product tests.

-- 85% of online tech review publications are untrustworthy: Among the nearly 500 publications in our dataset, a significant portion are faking reviews, and an additional 39.7% are generally unreliable.
-This means there is no reason to trust 84.8% of review publications.
+- 85% of online tech review publications are untrustworthy: Among the nearly 500 publications in our dataset, a significant portion are faking reviews.

 - The only Highly Trusted publications (the highest trust classification a publication can earn) are independent, and there are not a lot of them.
 There are just 4 publications that managed our “Highly Trusted” classification – 0.8%.